PwnerHarry/WSL2-CUDA/README.md

 `cd` to the folder where the `.sh` files are at.

 Install `dos2unix` in case of any trouble:

 ```bash
 sudo apt install dos2unix
 ```

 Then convert the `.sh` files to unix encoding:

 ```bash
 dos2unix *.sh
 ```

 Get CUDA, CuDNN and python-3.8 configured by:

 ```bash
 sudo bash WSL2_init.sh
 ```

 Key-in your password.
 This would install cuda 10.2 and 11.2 with their corresponding cudnns.
 Modify to suit your needs.

 ### OPTIONAL: GET TensorFlow and PyTorch in a virtual Python environment

 Optionally, create a virtual environment at `~/ENV/` by

 ```bash
 bash WSL2_python.sh
 ```

 No `sudo` this time.
 Then:

 ```bash
 source ~/ENV/bin/activate
 pip install --upgrade pip
 pip install --upgrade tensorflow # get tensorflow + cuda 11
 pip install torch torchvision torchaudio # get pytorch + cuda 10.2
 ```

 Change the corresponding versions of cuda for the libraries if you would like.
-Test by
+Test with:

 ```bash
 source ~/ENV/bin/activate
 python
 ```

-When in Python
+When in Python:

 ```python
 import tensorflow as tf, torch
 tf.zeros(1)
 torch.zeros(1).cuda()
 ```

 Check for errors.
 If none, enjoy!

 ### BONUS: for tensorflow's `libcusolver.so.11 not found` error

 ```bash
 sudo ln -s /usr/local/cuda-11.2/targets/x86_64-linux/lib/libcusolver.so.11 ~/ENV/lib/python3.8/site-packages/tensorflow/python/libcusolver.so.11
 ```